zogzog/cubicweb/doc/book/en/tutorials/advanced/part05_ui-advanced.rst

 	vreg.register_and_replace(HTMLPageHeader, basetemplates.HTMLPageHeader)

-Besides that, as you may I've guess, my background image is in a `backgroundjpg` file in the cube's `data` directory, there are still some things to explain to newcomers here though.
+As you may have guessed, my background image is in a `backgroundjpg` file in the cube's `data` directory, but there are still some things to explain to newcomers here:

 * The `call` method is there the main access point of the view.
 It's called by the view's `render` method.
-That's not the onlyu access point for a view, but that will be detailed later.
+It is not the only access point for a view, but this will be detailed later.

-* Calling `self.w` write something to the output stream.
-Except for binary view (not generating text), it *must* be an Unicode string.
+* Calling `self.w` writes something to the output stream.
+Except for binary views (which do not generate text), it *must* be passed an Unicode string.

 * The proper way to get a file in `data` directory is to use the `datadir_url` attribute of the incoming request (e.g. `self._cw`).

-I won't explain again the `registration_callback` stuff, you should understand it know!
+I won't explain again the `registration_callback` stuff, you should understand it now!
 If not, go back to previous posts in the series :)

 Fine.
-Now all I've to do is to add a bit of CSS to get it behaves nicely (that's not yet the case at all).
-I'll put all this in a `cubes.sytweb.css` file, as usual in our `data` directory:
+Now all I've to do is to add a bit of CSS to get it to behave nicely (which is not the case at all for now).
+I'll put all this in a `cubes.sytweb.css` file, stored as usual in our `data` directory:

 .. sourcecode:: css